 Editorial Advisory Board

 SHERM journal is a division of the non-profit organization, FaithX Project (a religiously affiliated institute), and therefore, receives endowments from the association to maintain a significant presence within academia in order to publish social-scientific research on religion and to become a leading advocate for the scientific study of religion.
 However, SHERM is overseen by an independent, religiously unaffiliated Editorial Advisory Board to ensure its content meets stringent standards of critical religious scholarship uninfluenced by theological or ideological allegiances.

-Socio-Historical Examination of Religion and Ministry (SHERM Journal) is a biannual, not-for-profit, free peer-reviewed academic journal that publishes the latest social-scientific, historiographic, and ecclesiastic research on religious institutions and their ministerial practices.
+Socio-Historical Examination of Religion and Ministry (SHERM Journal) is a biannual, not-for-profit, free peer-reviewed academic journal that publishes the latest social-scientific, historiographic, philosophical, and ecclesiastic research on religious institutions and their ministerial practices.
 SHERM is dedicated to the critical and scholarly inquiry of historical and contemporary religious phenomena, both from within particular religious traditions and across cultural boundaries, so as to inform the broader socio-historical analysis of religion and its related fields of study.

 Aims & Scope: Mission & Purpose